 We can fetch the fields by using the keyword

 If the option queries are not enough or you need to pluck an external source for option data, you can use the API type.

-By default, the API type expects that the JSON endpoint returns an option array as shown above in the manual option setting.
+By default, the API type expects that the JSON endpoint returns an option array like this: